gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 secure storage of keying materials is further discussed in
 {{sec-considertation-storage}}.

-The SCTP Restart handshakes INIT, INIT-ACK, COOCKIE-ECHO, COOKIE-ACK exactly as in legacy SCTP Restart case; INIT, INIT-ACK MUST be sent plain as in the legacy, whereas COOCKIE-ECHO, COOKIE-ACK Chunks MUST be sent as DTLS chunk protected using the restart DTLS key context.
+The SCTP Restart handshakes INIT, INIT-ACK, COOKIE-ECHO, COOKIE-ACK exactly as in legacy SCTP Restart case; INIT, INIT-ACK MUST be sent plain as in the legacy, whereas COOKIE-ECHO, COOKIE-ACK Chunks MUST be sent as DTLS chunk protected using the restart DTLS key context.

 A DTLS Chunk using the restart DTLS key context is identified by